 Your OHV registration fees go directly back into the sport.
-Of the $21 collected from each registration, $13.50 is dedicated to the improvement of summer and winter OHV opportunities; $2 is used for safety and responsible riding education; $2.50 goes to the Division of Motor Vehicles; $1.50 to school trust lands; $1 goes to electronic transaction fees; and $.50 goes to fund search and rescue efforts.
+Of the $18 collected from each registration ($22 collected for snowmobiles), $8.50 is dedicated to the improvement of summer and winter OHV opportunities; $2 is used for safety and responsible riding education; $4.00 goes to the Division of Motor Vehicles; $1.50 to school trust lands; $1 goes to electronic transaction fees; and $1.00 goes to the Utah Highway Patrol Aero Bureau.

 Registration decals must be mounted in a visible location as follows:

 Motorcycles - on the left fork

 Snowmobiles - on the left side of the hood, pan or tunnel

 All other off-highway vehicles - On the rear of the vehicle

 Owners of OHVs used only for agricultural purposes may apply for an "implement of husbandry" sticker instead of registration decals.
 However, if the machine is used for recreation on public lands or roads, it must also be registered for that purpose.